cmdoffing/validatingCSV/README.md

 * 'desc' : A string describing the field.
 Useful for documenting your validation process but otherwise unused by the program.

-* 'type' : If present, this must be either 'integer', 'float', 'complex' or 'string'.
+* 'type' : If present, this must be either 'integer', 'float', or 'string'.
 If not present, the type defaults to 'string'.
   No conversion is done on 'string' types.
   'integer', 'float', and 'complex' types are converted before being